 In addition, larger and heavier vehicles like SUVs are becoming increasingly popular and, therefore, are increasingly present on our roads.
 Drivers operating these larger vehicles, and who have hit pedestrians, have consequently caused these victims far more serious injuries.

 Driver negligence also causes pedestrian accidents.
 Negligent action behind the wheel includes failing to yield or signal properly, running red lights, ignoring traffic signs, speeding, and failing to moderate speed according to weather or traffic conditions.

 Pedestrians can also be the cause of accidents with vehicles.
 Just as with drivers, the increased use of smartphones can cause an accident via distracted walking.
 In fact, the number of fatalities occurring as the result of distracted walking is increasing across the nation.

 Accidents also commonly occur due to pedestrian failure to ensure drivers see them prior to their crossing a roadway.
 Pedestrians who weren’t sufficiently visible have also caused accidents to happen.

 Walking on the roadway—as opposed to a sidewalk or another area designated for pedestrians—has also resulted in serious accidents and injuries.

 In addition to driver and pedestrian causes, other factors can play a role in accidents.
-For example, urban areas are sites of a higher number of pedestrian accidents than rural areas.
+For example, urban areas – including neighborhoods such as Midtown or Montrose – are sites of a higher number of pedestrian accidents than rural areas.
 The time of day and even the season can contribute to accident occurrence, as can light conditions at the time of the crash; most of these kinds of accidents occur after sunset when low visibility makes it harder for pedestrians to be seen by drivers.